wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-intro.md

 Azure Environments are isolated to running only a single customer's applications, and are always deployed into a virtual network.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.

+All articles and How-To's about Azure Environments are available in the [README for Application Service Environments](/documentation/articles/app-service-app-service-environments-readme/).

 For an overview of how Azure Environments enable high scale and secure network access, see the [AzureCon Deep Dive][AzureConDeepDive] on Azure Environments!

 For a deep-dive on horizontally scaling using multiple Azure Environments see the article on how to setup a [geo-distributed app footprint][GeodistributedAppFootprint].

-To see how the security architecture shown in the AzureCon Deep Dive was configured, see the article on implementing a [layered security architecture](/documentation/articles/app-service-app-service-environment-layered-security) with Azure Environments.
+To see how the security architecture shown in the AzureCon Deep Dive was configured, see the article on implementing a [layered security architecture](/documentation/articles/app-service-app-service-environment-layered-security/) with Azure Environments.

 Apps running on Azure Environments can have their access gated by upstream devices such as web application firewalls (WAF).
-The article on [configuring a WAF for Azure Environments](/documentation/articles/app-service-app-service-environment-web-application-firewall) covers this scenario.
+The article on [configuring a WAF for Azure Environments](/documentation/articles/app-service-app-service-environment-web-application-firewall/) covers this scenario.

 [AZURE.INCLUDE [app-service-web-to-api-and-mobile](../includes/app-service-web-to-api-and-mobile.md)]